oracle-samples/oracle-db-examples/java/jdbc/BasicSamples/Readme.md

 # Running Code Samples

-(a) Download the latest 12.2.0.1 ojdbc8.jar and ucp.jar and add these
+(a) Download the [latest 12.2.0.1 ojdbc8.jar and ucp.jar](http://www.oracle.com/technetwork/database/features/jdbc/jdbc-ucp-122-3110062.html) and add these jars to the classpath.

 (b) Run each sample by passing the database URL and database user as the command-line options.
 The password is read from console or standard input.